inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 		-- Dorothy Parker
 No man is useless who has a friend, and if we are loved we are indispensable.
 		-- Robert Louis Stevenson
-In 1914, the first crossword puzzle was printed in a newspaper.
+In 1914, the first crossword zzle was printed in a newspaper.
 The creator received $4000 down ... and $3000 across.
 Actually, the probability is 100% that the elevator will be going in the right direction.
 Proof by induction: